hirosystems/docs/docs/get-started/transactions.md

 --data-raw '<tx_raw_format>'
 ```

-The API will respond with a `HTTP 200 - OK` if the transactions was successfully added to the mempool.
+The API will respond with a `HTTP 200 - OK` if the transaction was successfully added to the mempool.

 There is no explicit time constraint between the construction of a valid signed transaction and when it can be broadcast.
-There are, however, some constraint to be aware of.
+There are, however, some constraints to be aware of.
 The following reasons can deem a transaction invalid after some period:

 - Token transfer: Nonce changed in-between construction and broadcast
 - Contract call or deploy: Block height is evaluated (with [`at-block`](https://docs.stacks.co/references/language-functions#at-block)) and changed in-between construction and broadcast